teobianco/roland/README.md

 # ROLAND
 This repository contains the adaptation we made of ROLAND method from this [paper](https://arxiv.org/abs/2208.07239).
-This repository is strongly based on ROLAND's [repository](https://github.com/snap-stanford/roland), which is itself a version of a version of [GraphGym](https://github.com/snap-stanford/GraphGym) modified for the ROLAND paper to include their new model implementation.
+This repository is strongly based on ROLAND's [repository](https://github.com/snap-stanford/roland), which is itself a version of [GraphGym](https://github.com/snap-stanford/GraphGym) modified for the ROLAND paper to include their new model implementation.

 ## Our Modifications
 We list here the main modifications we made to the original ROLAND repository: